gregatp/testcafe-reporter-xray-cloud-json/README.md

 Using this reporter plugin, Test Execution reports can be generated in the [Xray Cloud JSON format](https://docs.getxray.app/display/XRAYCLOUD/Import+Execution+Results#ImportExecutionResults-XrayJSONformat) which can then be uploaded automatically or manually using the [Xray Cloud REST API](https://docs.getxray.app/display/XRAYCLOUD/REST+API): [Import Execution Results v2](https://docs.getxray.app/display/XRAYCLOUD/Import+Execution+Results+-+REST+v2#ImportExecutionResultsRESTv2-XrayJSONresults).

+PRs & contributors are welcomed!
+Feel free to take a look at the open [issues](https://github.com/PaulMEdwards/testcafe-reporter-xray-cloud-json/issues) (if there are any).

 ![preview image](https://raw.github.com/paulmedwards/testcafe-reporter-xray-cloud-json/master/media/preview.png)

 ## Install